wsmelton/blog/content/blog/updates-and-work.md

 - Jekyll is new language for me to learn, always fun.
 The categories page I actually built on my own, after finding some examples to use.
 I would like to have them listed in maybe a drop-down or something but still working on figuring that out.
 - Best one, I can use just about any code editor I want to write blogs.
 I'm not restricted to using LiveWriter or WP's online editor.
 I'm currently using Visual Code since it supports Markdown.

 All in all I am pretty happy with how it turned out.
-I did have to go review **every** post I wrote since the converstion messed up some formatting.
+I did have to go review **every** post I wrote since the conversation messed up some formatting.
 I also had to go update all the image references to the new location.

 ### Current Work

 I did write in a post last year that I had taken a new job (I think).
-I have been working as a Database Consoultant for [Pythian](https://www.pythian.com/about) since February 2015.
+I have been working as a Database Consultant for [Pythian](https://www.pythian.com/about) since February 2015.
 It has been a fun ride and interesting place to work compared to my last employers.
 I work full time from home, and don't have to travel.
 Which I was working from home full time prior to this job, but Pythian has much better setup to handle a global workforce that all work from home.

 #### Fun stuff